meuleman/gae-init-docs/main/templates/tutorial/list.md

 ```

 After refreshing the page ([http://localhost:8080/](http://localhost:8080/)),
-you should be able to see the link on the top and if you're in watching the
+you should be able to see the link in the top navigation bar.
-contact list it should also be `active`.
+Also, if you're currently on the Contact List page, this link should also be indicated as being `active`.

 #### Changing the redirect

 After creating a new contact we will now redirect the user to the contact
-list instead of the welcome page and also and also show her a message that
+list instead of the welcome page and also display a message that
 the new contact was successfully created.

 Find the following line in the contact_create handler: